May 18. Today's Birthdays

 NAMES

-Olzhas Suleimenov (1936) is a poet, Turcologist, screen writer, Permanent Representative of Kazakhstan to UNESCO.
+Olzhas Suleimenov (1936) is the poet, Turcologist, screen writer, Kazakhstan’s permanent representative to UNESCO.

-Born in Almaty is a graduate of the Kazakh State University, Higher literature courses at the Gorky Literature Institute.
+Born in Almaty is the graduate of the Kazakh State University, Higher literature courses at the Gorky Literature Institute.

-Kalmukhanbet Kassymov (1957) is a merited worker of the Interior Ministry of Kazakhstan, General Colonel of Police.
+Kalmukhanbet Kassymov (1957) is the head of the State Security Service of Kazakhstan.

-Born in Almaty region is thea graduate of the Kirov Kazakh State University.
+Born in Almaty region is the graduate of the Kirov Kazakh State University.

-Metropolitan Alexander of Astana and Kazakhstan (Alexander Mogilev) was born in 1957 in Kirov, Russia.
+Metropolitan Alexander of Astana and Kazakhstan (Alexander Mogilev) was born in 1957.

-He is a graduate of the Leningrad seminary, I degree, Moscow Spiritual Academy, Saint Petersburg Law University, also studied at Leningrad Spiritual Academy.
+Born in Kirov, Russia, is the graduate of the Leningrad seminary, I degree, Moscow Spiritual Academy, saint Petersburg law University, also studied at Leningrad Spiritual Academy.

 Born in Kyzylorda.
 He studied at the Leningrad Culture Institute but in a couple of years entered the Almaty Conservatoire named after Kurmangazy.